 Grants receivables: Grants are recognized as support in the year that they are unconditionally received from the donor.
 They are reported as increases in the appropriate category of net assets.
 Grants that will not be collected within one year are discounted at a rate commensurate with the risks involved at the time the grant was received, based upon anticipated payment dates.
 The discount is insignificant to Craft3's consolidated financial statements.
-Craft3 has determined there is no allowance for outstanding grant receivables as of December 31, 2023 and 2022.
+Craft3 has determined there is no allowance for outstanding grant receivables as of December 31, 2024 and 2023.

 Accrued interest and other receivables: Receivables consist of amounts owed to Craft3 from customers, related-party LLCs and accrued interest on loans receivable.
 Accrued interest and other receivables are stated at their principal balances and are generally uncollateralized.
-As of December 31, 2023 and 2022, Craft3 determined that no allowance for doubtful accounts was required.
+Craft3 determined that the allowance for credit losses related to these receivables was \$28,980 as of December 31, 2024 and 2023.